 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”– Jeremiah 29:11

-Faith is fundamental for Sheila Johnson and Kevin McCain.
+Faith is fundamental for Sheila and Kevin Johnson.
 “One day, he told me has read the entire Bible; BBE (Best Brother Ever) is amazing!” squeals Sheila.
 “We both start our day with Scripture.”

 If you tend towards the spiritual, it stands to reason that the Johnson duo emphasize faith during their daily lives.